ErikVerheul/OneBacklog/README.md

 credentials = true
 ```
 ### install CouchDB v.3.3.3 locally
+Ckeck if the _users database exists.
+If not, create it with curl -X PUT http://adm:pass@127.0.0.1:5984/_users where adm is repaced with your admin name and pass with the password of that admin.
 The http connection needs no certificates.
 All CouchDb customization config settings are automatically set when initializing the application.
 When starting the app the first time use the server admin credentials you created to install CouchDb.